open-dis/open-dis-javascript/README.md

 ## Build

-To generate a single `dis6.js` and `dis7.js` from the source files, run the following command:
+To generate a single `dis6.min.js` and `dis7.min.js` from the source files, run the following command:

-`$ npm run prepublish`
+`$ npm install`

 ## Examples